Alfresco/docs-alfresco/content-services/latest/develop/oop-ext-points/events.md

 necessary ReST API calls.
 {% endcapture %}

-{% include tabs.html tableid="sdk5-plain-java" opt1="SDK5 - Plain Java" content1=sdk5-plain-java opt2="SDK5 - Spring Integration" content2=sdk5-spring-integration opt3="Apache Camel" content3=apache-camel %}
+{% include tabs.html tableid="event-code-nodecreated" opt1="SDK5 - Plain Java" content1=sdk5-plain-java-nodecreated opt2="SDK5 - Spring Integration" content2=sdk5-spring-integration-nodecreated opt3="Apache Camel" content3=apache-camel-nodecreated %}

 ### Node updated event
 This event is fired whenever a node, such as a folder or file, is updated or moved in the repository.
 The full name of this